transdigiware/blockchain/howto/ibp-console-create-app.md

 ```
 {:codeblock}

 If you are using low-level SDK APIs to connect to your network, there are additional steps that you can take to manage the performance and availability of your application.
-For more information, see [Best practices for application connectivity and availability](/docs/blockchain?topic=blockchain-best-practices-app#best-practices-app-connectivity-availability).

 ## Highly available applications
 {: #console-app-ha}